dreispt/awesome-odoo/README.md

 - [New API Guidelines](http://odoo-new-api-guide-line.readthedocs.org/), by Nicolas Bessi, can provide additional insights not yet covered in the official docs.
 - [OpenERP Tutorial: Module creation and modification of the Point Of Sale](http://thierry-godin.developpez.com/openerp/tutorial-module-creation-pos-modification-english-version/#), by Thierry Goodin, great tutorial.
 - [Data Model Documentation](http://useopenerp.com/v8) with UML diagrams.
+- [Odoo HOW TO](https://www.odoo.com/forum/how-to) A list of common forum questions.
+- [The Hitchhikers guide to Odoo](https://www.odoo.com/forum/help-1/question/the-hitchhikers-guide-to-odoo-71524) A guide to getting started with Odoo.
+- [Odoo Blogs](https://www.odoo.com/forum/help-1/question/what-blogs-tutorials-forums-exist-about-odoo-68797) A curated list of several blogs about Odoo.

 Documentation for older version can sometimes fill a few gaps in the latest docs:
 - [v7.0 official documentation](https://doc.odoo.com/)